Elemend/Vein-Miner-Unified/README.md

 # Technical/Other

 The commands in the 1.14-Version detect the items that drop from the mined Blocks and read its ID.
 I do this to spare a whole load of commands and a lot of function files.
-This shrinks the filesize but is also a potential source of errors, since the Blocks need to drop what they would do in the Vanilla Game (without any datapacks).
+This shrinks the filesize but is also a potential source of errors, since the Blocks need to drop what they would do in the Vanilla Game (without any additional datapacks).
 If you have a datapack that changes Block-loot-tables then things could break.

 If errors occur, let me know.